 On the morning of day six, you can join a local guide for a historical tour of Graaff-Reinet, the fourth oldest town in South Africa (time allowing).
 Or spend some time sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
 During winter we set off early on our sunrise excursion to the Valley of Desolation.

 Leaving Graaff Reinet behind, we travel to Addo Elephant National Park in the rugged Eastern Cape Province of South Africa.
 This unique, malaria-free game park is home to one of the world's densest concentrations of African elephants.
 Addo Elephant Park also boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark), as the game park includes both terrestrial and aquatic habitats.
+This afternoon we set off on a game drive in Addo, in the overland truck.

 We stay in permanent tents at a lodge with a bar, laundry services, hot showers and internet.

-After spotting some African wildlife and birds we leave Addo Elephant National Park and drive to Port Elizabeth, where your Drakensberg, Lesotho & Addo Accommodated Tour comes to an end.
+This morning we leave Addo Elephant National Park and drive to Port Elizabeth, where your Drakensberg, Lesotho & Addo Accommodated Tour comes to an end.

 This southbound Drakensberg Mountains, Lesotho & Addo Safari is also available in the reverse order as the Addo, Lesotho & Drakensberg Safari - North travelling from Port Elizabeth to Durban Safari via Lesotho.